Humanities Iowa Mission and Grant Program Purpose

 Humanities Iowa will consider proposals from colleges, universities, area education agencies and school systems for planning and conducting seminars in the humanities for elementary, secondary and post-secondary teachers.
 Special considerations for such grants are:

 Humanities Iowa staff welcomes the opportunity to consult with applicants on proposals by telephone or e-mail.
-Please contact Tim Johnson, Grants Director, at tim-johnson(at)uiowa(dot)edu or (319) 335-4149.
+Please contact Heather Plucar, Grants and Finance Director, at heather-plucar(at)uiowa(dot)edu or (319) 335-4150.

 We will work with you to strengthen the application and answer questions.
 If you would like to submit a draft proposal for critique, please do so several weeks before the deadline and we will help you refine the document before you submit a final version.